mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 Every cartoonist I interviewed emphasized how unpleasant it is to work with a bad client.

-On a site like Upwork, as soon as the job begins, the client holds tremendous power over the freelancer.
-The client gets to rate the freelancer when the work is complete, and negative ratings can be hugely damaging to a freelancer's future job prospects.

-Illustrators want to avoid clients who fill force them to jump through ridiculous hoops under threat of a bad rating, so quality artists will simply decline jobs when the clients give off red flags.
-I didn't realize when I was hiring that the freelancers were probably screening me even more carefully than I was screening them.
+Illustrators avoid clients who force them to jump through ridiculous hoops under threat of a bad rating.
+They look for red flags in the job posting and interview process.

 A good client: